AlexisAuriac/MachineLearnin-SupervisedLearning/exercise_2/README.md

 engineer      4        8         2
 ```

-Using the euclidian distance we get this dissimilarity matrix:
+Using the euclidean distance we get this dissimilarity matrix:
 ```
              designer    fireman   teacher     doctor    painter  developper  engineer designer     0.000000  10.770330  4.898979   9.380832   2.449490    6.557439  6.708204